dispatchrun/wasi-go/README.md

 system calls.
 Non-blocking I/O is fully supported, allowing WebAssembly modules with an embedded scheduler (e.g. the Go runtime, or Rust Tokio scheduler) to schedule goroutines / green threads while waiting for I/O.

+:battery: **Experimentation**

+The library separates the implementation of WASI from the WebAssembly runtime host module, so that implementations of the provided WASI interface don't have to worry about ABI concerns.
+The design makes it easy to wrap and augment WASI, and keep up with the evolving WASI specification.

 ## Non-Goals